 Under this approach, customers would need to accurately forecast their long term consumption and any expected variations, in order to ensure a close match between contracted and actual usage.

 Neither GAWB nor any stakeholders commented on the basis for storage charges.

-The Authority does not currently see any reason to reassess its previous recommendations relating to storage charges.
+The Authority did not see any reason to reassess its previous recommendations relating to storage charges.
+The Authority recommended that: